- My net investable assets increased to $894,456.

 |Direct Lending Income Fund||15.81%||9.06%||10.12%|

 My IRR skyrocket due to a high return on LexShares.
 I am bullish on litigation finance and bearish on hard money loans.
 This is a reward for taking risks in this new asset class.
 I will transfer all remaining funds from DLI Fund to YieldStreet.
-Warren Buffett once said that as an investor it is wise to be fearful when others are greedy and greedy when others are fearful.
-The return on hard money loans has been declining due to an excess supply of money as more entrants are flooding the market.
+Warren Buffett once said that as an investor, it is wise to be “Fearful when others are greedy and greedy when others are fearful.”
+The return on hard money loans has been in steady decline due to an excess supply of money as more entrants are flooding the market.
 The risks and rewards are no longer in favor of investors.